guildai/guildai/guild/tests/flag-functions.md

 # Flag functions

-Flag functions are specifying using one of two forms:
+Flag functions are specifying using the format:

-    '[' N ( ':' M )* ']'
+    NAME? '[' N ( ':' M )+ ']'

-    NAME '(' N ( ',' M )* ')'

-The first form is a slice format, or an unnamed function, while the second form is a named function.
+The format resembles Python's slice format.
+It may have an optional name preceding the opening bracket.

-Example of a slice format:
+Example of an unnamed function:

     [1e-4:1e-1]

 Example of a named function:

-    uniform(1e-4,1e-1)
+    uniform[1e-4:1e-1]

 ## Parsing flag functions